davidpengiupui/davidpengiupui.github.io/index.md

 # Welcome to Qucheng Peng's Home Pages

 Hi, there!
-I am Qucheng Peng, a second-year master's student at Purdue School of Engineering and Technology, [Indiana University-Purdue University Indianapolis](https://www.iupui.edu).
-I will graduate in Spring 2020.
+I am Qucheng Peng, a first-year Ph.D. student at the Department of Computer Science, [University of Central Florida](https://www.ucf.edu).
+I have graduated from Purdue School of Engineering and Technology, [Indiana University-Purdue University Indianapolis](https://www.iupui.edu) in Spring 2020.
 This is my latest **[CV](https://drive.google.com/file/d/1rkXdTcHKDhx5zfWqeCDjXqltrKDNfiQY/view?usp=sharing)**.

 ## Research